edivaldolluisb/ClearVueLogBook/stage1_context/competitors/Competitor Analysis Multiopticas.md

 **Key Features:**
 - Sale of prescription glasses and sunglasses.
 - Sale of contact lenses
+- virtual try-on (augmented reality) for trying on glasses online.

 **Unique Selling Points (USPs):**
 - Strong presence in physical and online stores, offering convenience and personalized support.